-Due to the increasing development requirements of the country, which forced the University of Baghdad to expand in terms of student numbers, scientific and technical staff, the University of Baghdad extended its scientific activity to other cities in Iraq.
-It has assisted in establishing the faculties of medicine, science, engineering, agriculture, forestry, pharmacy, humanities and a computer institute in Mosul, also the faculties of education, law and engineering in Basra.
-In early April 1967, the above faculties became the basis for the universities of Mosul and Basra.
-Since its establishment, the University of Baghdad has been responding rapidly to all the requirements of national development plans by increasing the number of students admitted to all disciplines, as well as the development of new faculties, which have so far reached twenty-four faculties, as well as four postgraduate institutes (urban and regional planning, laser & plasma, genetic engineering, institute for accounting and financial studies) also increasing disciplines studied in postgraduate studies followed by an increase in the number of students admitted to.
+Due to the increasing development requirements of the country, the University of Baghdad has expanded in terms of student numbers, scientific and technical staff who can be involved in scientific initiatives and activities in other Iraqi cities, particularly in establishing the Faculties of Medicine, Science, Engineering, Agriculture, Forestry, Pharmacy, Humanities, Computer Institute in Mosul, as well as the formation of the Faculties of Education, Law and Engineering in Basra, where early in April 1967, the aforementioned faculties became the foundation for the educational institutions of the Universities of Mosul and Basra.
+Since its establishment, the University of Baghdad has been responding rapidly to all the requirements of national development plans by increasing the number of students admitted to study diverse knowledge in all disciplines, as well as the development of new faculties, which have so far reached in number twenty-four faculties, four postgraduate institutes in the fields of Urban & Regional Planning, Laser & Plasma, Genetic Engineering, Accounting, Financial Studies and it has consequently witnessed an overall increase in the number of undergraduate and postgraduate students.